delee57/nuker/README.md

 Leaves and deletes all the server the user has

 #### [4] Spam Create New servers
-Creates 100 new servers named "Get hacked 😂"
+Creates 100 new servers named whatever you want
-(will update in the future so you can choose what name the servers will have)

 #### [5] Enable seizure mode
 Switches between Light/dark mode as long as the console is open